 NSAA Girls and Boys Bowling information may be found at the NSAA homepage, www.nsaahome.org.
 Administrators, coaches and others involved in this activity should make themselves familiar with bowling resources; current year classifications; district assignments; regular season schedules; district pairings and results; and the state championship schedule, pairings and results.

-NSAA Approved Rule Changes/Points of Emphasis
+NSAA Approved Rule Changes For 2023-2024